KICAD 10: Hierarchical Sheets and Blocks: Lay 'Em Out Once, Use 'Em Over and Over

 DESIGN BLOCKS

-....allow you to create a subcircuit, save it in its own library, and import it into future designs as a group.
-As of Kicad 10, you can put schematic and traces into a single block.
-MoreSee the video here.
+....allow you to create a subcircuit, save it in its own library, and import it into future designs.

-To create a new block: select some or all of your design, then right click on "blocks"
+Creating a block: select some or all of your design, then right click on "blocks"

 From the drop down, choose "Save Selection as Design Block"

 But!
-Be careful about "hide library tree", if you click that, the entire blocks user interface disappears, I had to go back to view > panels > design blocks to make it reappear.
-This took me a few minutes to figure out the first time I accidently hit "Hide Library Tree".
+Be careful about "hide library tree", if you click that, the entire block's user interface section disappears.
+This threw me at first.
+I had to go back to view > panels > design blocks to make it reappear.

 Tidbit: By clicking "New Library" you can also choose if you want the block to be visible in the current project only or globally (all projects); the default is global:

-OK, I just created some cool new thing using these new Kicad 10 tools, and need to get some PCB's made then assembled.
+OK, you just created something awesome using these new Kicad 10 tools and need to get some PCB's, then get them assembled.

-For this, this blog's sponsor, PCBWAY, can fabricate the PCB's, do the component assembly, and everything else.
+For this, check out this blog's sponsor, PCBWAY, who can fabricate the PCB's, do the component assembly, and then, do everything else.

 In addition to top shelf PCB fabrication they also do fantastic work with 3D printing, injection molding, and much more.